ndevar132/decode-rtp-audio/README.md

 # split_audio

 Script `split_audio.py` can be used to split rtp audio stream from pcap file or network interface.

-The converted audio is in raw format.
+The converted audio is in raw format. you could play the raw audio using Audacity with settings:

+-  Encoding: U-Law
+-  Byte order: little-endian
+-  Channels: Mono
+-  Start offset: 0 bytes
+-  Amount to import: 100 %
+-  Sample rate: 8000 Hz

 To convert raw audio to wav, you could use sox.
-Script `convert_wav.py` in the source can be used to convert raw audio to wav.
+Script `convert_wav.py` in the source call sox to convert raw audio to wav.

 Few samples of decoded rtp audio can be found in folder `sample-audio-out`